Stonesjtu/go-docker/README.md

 Available plugins are:

-* Scheduler
+* Scheduler:
   * fifo: First In First Out basic strategy
   * fairshare: not yet implemented
-* Executor
+* Executor:
   * swarm (Docker Swarm)
   * fake  (not be used, for test only, simulate a job execution)
-* Auth
+* Auth:
   * goauth: specific for our internal usage, but can be easily used as a template for ldap based authentications.

 ## Tips